RubyMetric/rawstr4c/README.md

 Until now (2025-07), the C language does not have raw strings in its current ISO standard, but **both `GCC` and `Clang` have already implemented the extension `R"()"`**.
 In fact, it is enabled by default in `GCC`.

-However, the feature is ultimately just an extension.
-In `Clang`, it is not enabled by default (at least for now).
-Other C compilers may not implement it at all.
+However, there are several reasons why we still need `rawstr4c`:

+1. `R"()"` is just an extension.
+Many projects that strictly adhere to `-std=c*` cannot use it
+2. Many C compilers may not implement this extension, limiting the choice of C compilers for projects
+3. `LLVM` only supports this extension after July 2024; versions prior to that do not support it

-Even if direct raw strings support is added in future C standards like C3x or C4x, `rawstr4c` still remains meaningful, because when raw strings are written directly in source code files, they cannot be properly highlighted according to the content.
+Even if direct raw strings support is added in future C standards like `C3x` or `C4x`, `rawstr4c` still remains meaningful, because when raw strings are written directly in source code files, they cannot be properly highlighted according to the content.

 In [chsrc], we use both the native `R"()"` form and also `rawstr4c` to get the maximum flexibility and maintainability.